Suraj3002/Suraj3002/README.md

 - 👋 Hi, I’m @Suraj3002
 - 👀 I’m interested in Software Developement
-- 🌱 I’m currently 3* star coder on Codechef , My proficiency areas are : Java , Data Structure and Algorithm , React ,Javascript ,HTML,CSS,SQL.
+- 🌱 I’m currently 3* star coder on Codechef , My proficiency areas are : Java , Data Structure and Algorithm ,React ,Javascript, SQL, HTML,CSS
 - 💞️ I’m looking for Internship/Full Time Role as a Software Developer
 - 📫 you can mail me at surajgupta6205@gmail.com